 The Bible is at the Heart of Our Faith…

 … and our relationship with God.
 Scripture informs our beliefs and inspires our devotions.
 It is the living Word of God, where our Father meets with us and lovingly speaks to us.
 Reading the Bible should bring us closer to Christ, but understanding it is not always easy.
-Many people tell me they have tried time and again to prayfully read Scripture, but they get frustrated because they “just don’t get it.”
+Many people tell me they have tried time and again to prayerfully read Scripture, but they get frustrated because they “just don’t get it.”

 The Great Adventure Catholic Bible study program is designed in such a way that anyone can make sense of the Bible and experience the life-changing power of God’s Word.
 Hundreds of thousands of people have found new meaning in their lives after going through The Great Adventure Bible studies.
 It is my prayer that you, too, will see how a newfound understanding of God’s Word can transform your life and bring you closer to Christ.- Jeff Cavins

-- English from the Roots Up “Just as phonics helps children figure out what words are, Latin and Greek help them figure out what words mean.” -Joegil K. Lundquist, author.”
+- English from the Roots Up “Just as phonics helps children figure out what words are, Latin and Greek help them figure out what words mean.” -Joegil K. Lundquist, author.
 Each lesson begins with one Greek or Latin word, teaches its meaning, then gives children a list of from three to ten English words derived from the root word.
 For example, lesson ten introduces the Greek word kinesis meaning movement.
 The lesson then teaches five words derived from kinesis: kinetic, kinesiology, kinescope, cinema, and cinematographer.
 The words photos (light) and graph (write or draw) were introduced in the first two lessons, so children are connecting the last word to two Greek words they have already learned.
 This can create a picture in students’ minds of someone who can “draw” with “moving light,” making it easier for children to understand that a big word like cinematographer refers to the person who decides how to compose the scenes that he wants a movie camera to capture.
 Children each need a set of 100 cards, one for each lesson.
 Each card has the Greek or Latin word with a border of green for Greek words and red for Latin words.
 On the reverse are the derived words and their meanings.
 You can purchase sets of pre-made cards or make them along with your students….”- Cathy Duffy

-- Spelling Power–Intro video Spelling Power is the only spelling book I used for about fifteen years and for seven different students.
+- Spelling Power–Intro video Spelling Power is the only spelling book I used for about fifteen years for seven students.
 The appeal of this program is any student who is ready to spell can use it at any level.
 One of my kids finished the whole program by the time he was a freshman in high school while others did not make it through the whole book.

 - Apologia Science If science seems overwhelming and over complicated, Apologia is the place to start.
 The texts are easy to understand, written to the student and full of experiments.
 When I started my homeschooling journey, I freaked out about doing science.
-I didn’t have a lab and I couldn’t imagine that I could perform experiments on mine own.
+I didn’t have a lab and I couldn’t imagine that I could perform experiments on my own.
 Turns out, I could.
 Apologia made it a little less scary.
 I dissected frogs, worms, fish, worms and crawdads (crayfish).
 We grew all sorts of beans in bags, kept pond water in jars for two weeks, mixed chemicals and found out which sort of veggies produced the most gas (canned, frozen or fresh).
 Once I strapped my science jeans (genes, get it?) on, Apologia helped me conquer my fears and go for it.

 - Teaching Textbook Math If you don’t feel as if you can teach high school math or you have students who would rather learn math on their own, Teaching Textbook is a great resource.
 Each grade level available comes with instructional videos, homework help and practice problems solved on the the DVD.